 The adequacy standards for bicyclists are designed to be synchronized with the development and implementation of the Bicycle Master Plan.
 The concept of Level of Traffic Stress for bicyclists elegantly evaluates network connectivity for bicyclists, recognizing that different roadways will be, or can be redesigned to be, comfortable for bicyclists of varying skill levels and that not all roadways will necessarily accommodate all levels of bicyclists with a high degree of comfort.
 By considering a network approach to bicycling, an appropriate level of accommodation for bicyclists can be established.
 The LTS process is still in development in Montgomery County and the Department is not aware that is has yet been applied by any jurisdiction in a truly regulatory application as an adequacy standard.
-Therefore, tThe standard proposal for bicycle system adequacy is to be able to travel via seek LTS-2 (low levels of traffic stress) routes for access to all parcels destinations within 1,500750 feet of a development site boundary if that development site generates at least $\frac{100}{50}$ peak hour non-motorized trips (including transit access trips) and is likely to include a significant bicycling population as indicated by 1⁄4 mile proximity to an educational institution or an existing or planned bikeshare station.
+Therefore, the proposal for bicycle system adequacy is to seek LTS-2 (low levels of traffic stress) for access to all parcels within 1,500 feet of a development site boundary if that development site generates at least 100 peak hour non-motorized trips (including transit access trips) and is likely to include a significant bicycling population as indicated by 1⁄4 mile proximity to an educational institution or an existing or planned bikeshare station.
 However, the adequacy standard would be met by the applicant identifying and estimating the cost of feasible improvements to achieve the LTS-2 adequacy standard but the applicant would not be required to contribute to bicycle system implementation.